Société d'Etudes pour la Propulsion par Réaction

 The SEPR 841 is a liquid-fuelled rocket engine used as an auxiliary power unit for the Dassault Mirage III mixed-power high-altitude interceptor aircraft of the 1960s.
-The engine was one of several similar developed by SEPR.
+The engine was one of several similar engines developed by SEPR.

 Mixed-power

-In the 1950s, there was much concern in Western Europe about attacks by fleets of high-flying bombers, such as the Tu-95 Bear.
-These pre-dated the development of either practical afterburners or surface-to-air missiles and so means to improve the performance of conventional aircraft were sought.
+In the 1950s, Western Europe was much concerned about attacks by fleets of high-flying bombers, such as the Tu-95 Bear.
+These pre-dated the development of either practical afterburners or surface-to-air missiles, and so means to improve the performance of conventional aircraft were sought.
 Particularly in France, and to some extent in the UK, mixed-power interceptor aircraft were studied, with a combination of jet and rocket power.
-The rocket would be used for performance at high altitude, increasing either speed or ceiling.
+The rocket would be used for high-altitude performance, increasing either speed or ceiling.

 French studies for mixed-power interceptors began in 1948.
-By 1953 the SNCASO Trident aircraft was flying.
+By 1953, the SNCASO Trident aircraft was in flight.
 This was an unusual design, with a single three-chambered SEPR rocket engine as the main engine, assisted for take-off and low altitude flight by two Turbomeca Marboré turbojets.
 The Trident was difficult to handle on the low-powered turbojets alone and was thirsty for fuel on rocket power.
 This primary use of the rocket was not repeated in the future: later aircraft would be jet-powered, with the rocket reserved for high-speed dashes.
 Later rockets would also be considerably less powerful than the Trident's SEPR 48–1.

 A development for the Trident II aircraft was the two chamber SEPR 631 engine.
 The two chambers could be fired separately.
 Although not throttleable, this did give a half-thrust setting.